home theatre films television biography shop more all sites

-Directed by James Glickenhaus starring Scott Glen.
+Slaughter of the Innocents directed by James Glickenhaus starring Scott Glen.
 1994.
 A brutal killer and a policeman on his track.
-The murderer is a Charles Manson type, wild hair and howling at the moon who, waiting for the flood, has built an ark in the canyons and is collecting two of everything.
-The policeman uses his psychic schoolboy son to pursue the killer.
-The film is a confused mixed of genres, with the director unable to decide if the film is horror (with shades of Dust Devil and Silence of the Lambs), adventure (The Gate) or paranormal (Dead Zone).
-The young child, played by the son of the director, is particularly annoying.
+The murderer is a Charles Manson type, wild hair and howling at the moon who, waiting for the flood, has built his own Noah's ark in the canyons and is collecting two of everything, though stealing two giraffes seems improbable to me.

 Mokae has a tiny role as the janitor in the library.
 Because he has been negligent and not cleaned the tables, fingerprints are preserved giving a vital clue.